Konosprod/Pluie/README.md

 * [discord.py](https://discordpy.readthedocs.io/en/stable/intro.html#installing) with voice support
 * [requests](https://pypi.org/project/requests/)

 You also need to get a [rainwave.cc](https://rainwave.cc/) api key and user id.
-You just have to register/login in the site, and get it [here](https://rainwave.cc/keys/)
+You just have to register/login in the site, and get it [here](https://rainwave.cc/keys/).

+You need to get the channel id where you want the bot to post.
+To get it, just right click on the channel name, and copy the id.

 You have to edit the `config.json.sample` file, fill the fields, and rename it `config.sample`

 You are now ready to go.

+`python main.py` to launch the bot.

 ## How to use